WalletWasabi/WasabiDoc/docs/using-wasabi/InstallPackage.md

 3. Install GPG.
 Simply double-click on the installer and follow the directions in the GUI.

 ## Why verify signature?

 A digital signature (or fingerprint) is an output of an hash function.
 It is similar to a hand-written signature or fingerprint but with the advantage of being impossible to forge, for it uses cryptography.
-Digital signatures can prove the two important properties of information security to a reasonable degree of certainty: i) authenticity, i.e., the file was indeed created by the person who signed it, and not forged by a third-party,  and ii) integrity, i.e., the contents of the file have not been tampered with before it reached you.
+Digital signatures can prove the two important properties of information security to a reasonable degree of certainty: i) authenticity, i.e., the file was created by the person who signed it, and not forged by a third-party; and ii) integrity, i.e., the contents of the file wasn't tampered with before it reached you.
 If verifcation fails, i.e., the signature does not match the public key of the trusted party (because it wasn't created using their private key), then the file is not safe to use.

 What digital signatures cannot prove is that the signed file is in itself not malicious.